Ms Tracy Adams (Chair)

 Mr Angelo Spadavecchia

-In January 2021, Angelo returned from Rome to his educational position at St. Michael’s College and was pleased to return ‘home’ to Adelaide and continue his work in support of the Lasallian mission and the ANZPPNG District.
+In 2021, Angelo returned to St. Michael’s College Adelaide where he continues his work in support of the Lasallian mission.